Understanding Parish Collections

 The First Collection – for the clergy

-The first collection provides for a priest’s monthly stipend (currently $1250), food and drinks, private health insurance and superannuation contribution – as well as a contribution towards priests who have retired.
-The collection is centralised – after a living allowance has been withdrawn, the remaining balance each month is swept into the Clergy Remuneration Fund.
+The first collection provides for a priest’s monthly stipend, food and drinks, private health insurance and superannuation contribution – as well as a contribution towards priests who have retired.
+The collection is centralised – after the cost of food and drinks has been withdrawn, the remaining balance each month is swept into the Clergy Remuneration Fund.

 At the end of each calendar year, an external auditor reviews the parish accounts.
 A copy of the Auditor’s Report is given to the Diocese, the Parish Finance Council and parishioners.